 Emotional changes -Seasonal Affective Disorder (SAD) is depression that is based on the seasons and is more common in winter months.
 This is often related to the fact there is less light during day as the days get "shorter."
 We also "fall back" with daylight savings time.
-This increased darkness during our waking hours can affect our mood and appetite.
-The other reasons SAD is more often found in winter months is due to the stress of obligations (including family dynamics during gatherings) and the often difficult emotions of the holidays (due to grief and loss).
+This increased darkness during our waking hours can affect our mood.
+You may feel sleepier during the day due to an increased release in melatonin.
+The other reasons SAD is more often found in winter months is due to the stress of obligations and the often difficult emotions of the holidays.